benderlidze/bbw/pmethods/en/paypal.md

 permalink: "/en/buy-bitcoin-paypal/"
 sitemap:
     priority: 0.7
-desc: The easiest and fastest way to buy bitcoins with PayPal instantly.
-This step-by-step guide explains everything you need to know.
+desc: Learn the best and easiest way to buy bitcoins with PayPal instantly.
+See our 3 simple step guide all in one place.
 lang: en
 pmethod: paypal
 author: jordantuwiner